 So for a grand Australian adventure tour, just pay attention!
 All around the continent you’ll find traces of the deeply-rooted mysticism that define the mythology of Australia’s Dreaming and creation stories.
 Carvings, paintings, tools, communities, and sacred places dedicated to the celestial spirits that birthed this ancient land.

 Hell, if you happen to take an actual tour and learn a thing or two from one of the ancestral guardians of Oz, that’s even better!
-You can even take it one step further and go volunteer on a rural Aboriginal community.
+You can even take it one step further and go volunteer in Australia on a rural Aboriginal community.
 You wouldn’t be the first traveller I’ve met to do so.